 Becoming a registered childminder and running a successful Home Nursery involves a whole lot more than completing a childminder training course.
 To help your business flourish, we provide additional support at every step.
 That includes:

-- Promoting you to the thousands of families that already know and love Koru Kids to help you fill your places as quickly as possible.
+- Promoting you to the thousands of families that already know and love Koru Kids to help you fill your places as quickly as possible

-- Helping you make your home safe for children, make efficient use of your space and make sure you have the right equipment and toys
+- Helping you make your home safe for children, make efficient use of your space and make sure you have the right equipment and toys with our dedicated home set-up team

 - Taking care of invoicing and collecting payments from parents

-- Making bookkeeping and accounting as easy as possible
+- Making bookkeeping and accounting as easy as possible with an accountant to help you

 - Access to a panel of experienced childcare professionals to answer any of your questions along the way